IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/toast/README.md

 # igx-toast

-**igx-toast** IgxToast provides information and warning messages.
-They could not be dismissed, are non-interactive and can appear on top, middle and the bottom of the screen.
-A walkthrough of how to get started can be found [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/toast.html)
+The Toast component shows application messages in a stylized pop-up box positioned inside the global overlay outlet(default).
+Toasts can't be be dismissed, they are non-interactive and can appear on top, middle, and the bottom of the screen.
+A walkthrough on how to get started can be found [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/toast.html)

 # Usage